tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/execution_policies.md

 import Callout from 'nextra-theme-docs/callout'

-# Configure Policies
+# Configure DSR Request Policies
-## What is an execution policy?
+## What is DSR request policy?

-An execution policy (separate from a [Policy](../../cli_support/policies), used to enforce compliance) is a set of instructions, or Rules, that are executed when a user submits a [request](./privacy_requests) to retrieve or delete their data.
+A DSR request policy (separate from a [CI Policy](../../cli_support/policies), used for automated policy checks in CI) is a set of instructions, or Rules, that are executed when a user submits a [request](./privacy_requests) to retrieve or delete their data.
 It describes how to access, mask, or erase data that matches specific data categories in submitted privacy requests.

 Each endpoint takes an array of objects to create multiple policies, rules, or targets at one time.

 <Callout>`PATCH` requests perform the equivalent of a `create_or_update` operation.
 This means that any existing objects sent to this endpoint will be updated, create any non-existing objects, and delete any objects that are not specified in the request.</Callout>
 ## Create a Policy

-To create a new execution policy, it must first be defined:
+To create a new DSR request policy, it must first be defined:

 ```json title="<code>PATCH /api/v1/policy</code>"
 [